Giving Frequently Asked Questions

 How Has the Endowment Performed Recently?

 At the end of June 2013, the balance in Parker's endowment fund was approximately $16 million.
-At the end of June 2019, the balance was more than $33 million.
-Investment returns over this period averaged approximately 5.5 percent per year, about the same rate of return as the benchmark indices Parker uses to measure investment performance.
+At the end of June 2023, the balance was more than $40 million.

 Does Income From the Endowment Budget Have a Significant Impact on The School's Budget?